-Yes, all of our coffees are gluten-free, this also includes all of our flavored coffees as well.
-The coffee bean is a drupe (or stone fruit) which is similar to olives or cherries and contains no wheat or other gluten-producing grain.
-See also wikipedia.org/wiki/Drupe to learn more.
+Yes, all of our coffees are gluten-free, including all of our flavored coffees.
+The coffee bean is a drupe (stone fruit) which is similar to an olive or a cherry and contains no gluten-producing grain.
+Learn more about drupes on Wikipedia.

 No, we do not add any sugar into our high-grade coffee bean blends.